goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.8-isolated-nodes/README.md

 same region and is able to connect to the managed hosts.

 Now create a new inventory in your Tower cluster.
-You can do this with `awx-cli` like we did above, or you use the web UI.
+You can do this with `awx` like we did above, or you use the web UI.
 Why not use the web UI for a change?

 In the Tower web UI under **RESOURCES**, click **Inventories**: